+Organizing and Proposing the MAP.
 Students interested in this alternative must obtain approval from their advisor and doctoral committee; the doctoral committee should be formed and approved as soon as the MAP is conceptualized.
 [Note that, if the topic of the dissertation changes following the MAP process, the Ph.D. committee may be revised.]
 The Ph.D. committee must review a written proposal for the paper that includes an outline, discussion of the scope and depth of the paper, and a preliminary list of references.
 This document must be discussed at a proposal meeting at which the student gives an oral presentation and the committee asks questions.
 The committee may modify the scope of the project and the list of references.
 In consultation with the student, the committee will also help the student develop a plan and timeline for the completion of the paper.
-Approval of the plan and reading list must be documented by means of the CNS Comprehensive Exam/Major Area Paper Plan Approval Form, available on the department's website.
-Copies of previous students' major area plans and papers are available on Canvas under Courses and Groups within the CNS Psychology Graduate Students organization site (ORG 00681).
+Approval of the plan and reading list must be documented by means of the CNS Comprehensive Exam/Major Area Paper Plan Approval Form, available on Canvas under Courses and Groups within the CNS Psychology Graduate Students organization site (ORG 00681).
 Students are required to submit electronic copies of their approved plans and reading lists to the Area Director for this archive.